thelovelab/tximeta/vignettes/tximeta.knit.md

 `tximeta`.

-We plan to create and maintain a large table of signatures for as many sources, organisms, versions of transcriptomes as possible.
+We plan to create and maintain a large table of signatures for as many sources, organisms, releases of transcriptomes as possible.
 We are also developing support for *linked transcriptomes*, where one or more sources for transcript sequences have been combined or filtered.
 See the `linkedTxome` vignette in this package for a